Sustainable Tourism Colloquium

 The sustainable tourism colloquium has four main goals:

-- Deepen knowledge and understanding related to sustainability and international tourism, specific in the context of resilience and mountain livelihoods
+- Deepen knowledge and understanding related to sustainability and international tourism, specific in the context of Alpine Community Resilience

 - Acquaint students with self-directed and meta-cognitive learning of professional, instrumental and social skills relevant for sustainability leadership, in an experiential outdoor setting